 - Reduce stress.
 If you’re worried about getting your work done, make a to-do list for the next day to assure yourself you have enough time to accomplish what needs to get done.
-Once the chores that cause you stress are down on paper, your mind is free to relax and think more pleasant thoughts
+Once the chores that cause you to stress are down on paper, your mind is free to relax and think more pleasant thoughts

 - Disconnect from devices 30-60 minutes before bed